pjha2908-ad/kernel_prog/README.md

     <td>MBR</td>
     <td>Master Boot Record</td>
     <td>
-      The Master Boot Record (MBR) is the first sector of a storage device (Sector 0), occupying<br>
+      The Master Boot Record (MBR) is the first sector of a storage device (Sector 0),<br>
-      exactly 512 bytes.
-It is the legacy standard for partitioning disks, used primarily by <br>
+      occupying exactly 512 bytes.
+It is the legacy standard for partitioning disks, used<br>
-      BIOS-based systems to locate and load an operating system.<br>
+      primarily by BIOS-based systems to locate and load an operating system.<br>
       <b><mark>sudo xxd -l 512 /dev/nvme0n1</mark></b><br>
       The output shows a <b>Protective MBR (Master Boot Record).</b><br><br>
       00000000: 0000 0000 0000 0000 0000 0000 0000 0000  ................<br>